 I the summer of 2005, I got my first summer job.
 I worked at a factory assembling roller blinds.
 It was a tiring job but I was finally making some money on my own.
 I was 16 back then.
 How did you think I spend the money I earned that summer?
 English lessons?
 GYM membership?
-No, I’ve spent all of my money on clothes.
+No, I’ve spent all of the money I earned to buy new clothes.
 I wanted to be like the other kids, the cool kids, who were wearing cool sneakers and expensive jeans.

 Why do I share with you the above?
 Because we caught this mindset from very little.
 Even though we are all different, we embrace uniformity.
 Looking at the other people and trying to look, act, sound like them.